Wader404/self-make-git/detailed-information.md

 ## explanations

 `# initial interface`: define a command line user interface useing "Commands command" to represent "git xxx"

 `function 'main'`: call different functions according to "command" in "Commands command"

-`class WitRepository`: "worktree" means all the files under wit's control, "witdir" means the location "~/.wit" "force" disables all check, which allows tocreate repository even from invalid filesystem locations
+`class WitRepository`: "worktree" means all the files under wit's control, "witdir" means the location "~/.wit"
+"force" disables all check, which allows tocreate repository even from invalid filesystem locations

 `function 'repo_path'`: path building function

 `function repo_file/repo_dir`: return and optionally create a path to a file or a directory

 `function repo_create`: create a repository and create some necessary paths

+`function repo_find`: find the root of the current repository